 Advice for on-the-road tour survival is very popular at the moment.
-Dr.Wendy Fonarow (aka ‘the indie professor’) posted this recently.
+Dr.Wendy Fonarow (aka ‘the indie professor’) posted this article on touring rules and etiquette.
 I’m glad to see my advice on letting the sleeper bus driver know you have left the bus is mentioned.
 There is also some information about surviving touring from a musician ,giving some pretty stern advice for dealing with touring in a van and playing smaller shows.

 I’d like to add my own advice for dealing with strange gigs and long tours: